 A Power of Attorney is a written document appointing and authorising a person of your choice to take actions or make decisions on your behalf in the event that you become incapable of doing things for yourself.
-The Power of Attorney can be restricted to financial matters only, this is known as a “Continuing Power of Attorney”, or can bestow powers to deal with welfare matters only – a “Welfare Power of attorney”.
-The third option can incorporate both in the one document and is referred to as a “Continuing and Welfare Power ofAttorney”.
+The Power of Attorney can be restricted to financial matters only, this is known as a “Continuing Power of Attorney”.
+Secondly, one can bestow powers to deal with welfare matters only – a “Welfare Power of Attorney”.
+The third option incorporates both in the one document and is referred to as: “Continuing and Welfare Power of Attorney”.
 You can separate out the powers so that a particular person can only deal with your finances, while another looks after your welfare, or you can vest all powers in one (or more) Attorney.
 Your Attorney does not need to be a family member.

-Who Can Grant a Power of Attorney?
+Who can grant a Power of Attorney?